Red Flags in a Relationship

 Recognizing red flags in a relationship is crucial for ensuring emotional well-being and long-term happiness.
 These warning signs often indicate deeper issues that, if ignored, can lead to unhealthy dynamics.
 Understanding these signs not only helps to protect your emotional health but also empowers you to build stronger, more fulfilling connections.
 This article aims to help you identify these red flags, address them effectively, and prioritize your mental and emotional health.

-III.
-Top Red Flags to Watch Out For
+Top Red Flags in a Relationship to Watch Out For

 Communication Breakdowns